Syldran/Entrevoisins/README.md

 Installation instructions.
 Download project zip file from github repository by clicking green button written with Code and then "donwload zip" here : https://github.com/Syldran/Entrevoisins
 Extract zip file to folder of your choice but path musn't have spaces.
-Open extracted Entrevoisins folder with android Studio and let it load completly.
+Open extracted project folder with android Studio and let it load completly.
 In android studio choose App next to make project (green hammer icon) if it's not already the case.
-Choose your android device after connecting it for installation or android studio emulator in menu next to App.
+Choose your android device after connecting it or android studio emulator in menu next to App as your app installation target.
 Click Run app (green arrow to the left of device choice).
-Congratulation your app is installed.
+Congratulation your app should be installed.